Tuesday, May 22, 2018

 Bárbara Rey - Noemi

 It took me a long time to figure out a viewing plan for this blog.
 What movie should I start with?
-I wrote out several lists of movies to review hoping one would pop out at me and help answer that question.
-I had all kinds of guidelines for this blog.
+I wrote out several lists of movies to review hoping one would pop out at me.
+I came up with all kinds of guidelines for this blog.
 So, after picking several movies from my collection, then putting them back, I decided to just close my eyes and point to something on the DVD shelf.

-My finger worked its magic (in a nice way, I mean) and selected a collection of 12-movie "creature features" I purchased from a discount bin about eight or nine years ago.
-I had every intention of watching them...eventually.
-I put my lists away for another time.
-Creating a blog to celebrate and show some appreciation to the obscure movies of the horror genre Is a creative way to get my $4.99 worth which is what I paid for the set.
+My finger worked its magic (I mean that in a nice way) and selected a collection of 12-movie "creature features" I purchased from a discount bin about eight or nine years ago.
+I have every intention of watching all of them.
+So, creating a blog to celebrate and show some appreciation to the obscure movies of the horror genre is a creative way to get my $4.99 worth which is what I paid for the set.

 In this movie, we have Bárbara Rey, who's always gorgeous when she is slowly running from crunchy, deceased excommunicated Knights Templar zombies on a 16th Century ship.